 If you’ve been rejected for social security disability once, don’t attempt to fill out the forms again on your own.
 Your chances of getting rejected again are too high, and you don’t want to have to deal with the stress and frustration of that on your own.
 The application process can leave you with uncertainty for up to five months, which is why you need my help.

-I have nearly 40 years of experience serving the greater Columbus, Ohio area and have a keen understanding of disability law.
+I have over 40 years of experience serving the greater Columbus, Ohio area and have a keen understanding of disability law.
 If you’ve been injured or sickened at work and are disabled and unable to work, give me a call today for your FREE initial consultation at 1 (877) 614-9524.
 I’ll work on a contingency basis, which means you won’t owe me a single penny.
 I’ll just get a portion of your financial compensation, and if you don’t get paid, then neither do I. I’ll fight tirelessly as your lawyer and your advocate to help you get the maximum financial restitution for your injury.
 If your place of employment is the cause of your disability, then I’ll Make Them Pay!®